 - If (v)SRVCC with priority is supported and (v)SRVCC is performed for IMS-based MPS session, the MME sets the priority indication appropriately toward the MSC Server enhanced for (v)SRVCC via the Sv reference point.

+If the MME (operator) supports the interworking to 3GPP CS, and a UE is handed over by an AMF (see TS 23.501 [48]), the MME shall follow the rules and procedures described in TS 23.401 [2] with the following additions and clarifications:

+- the MME shall obtain the equipment identifier of the UE.